kgosse412/8_week_sql_challenge/Case Study #1 - Danny's Diner/README.md

 ![Bonus Table 2](Images/bonus_question_2_tbl.png)

 I solved this by:
 1. Joining all 3 tables together.
-I used LEFT JOINs because I wanted to showcase every customer from the sales table.
+I used `LEFT JOIN`s because I wanted to showcase every customer from the sales table.
-2. Using a CASE statement to indicate when a customer is a memember.
+2. Using a `CASE` statement to indicate when a customer is a memember.
-3. Using ORDER BY to order the results by customer_id, order_date, and product_name.
+3. Using `ORDER BY` to order the results by `customer_id`, `order_date`, and `product_name`.
-4. Turning the above into a Common Table Expression (CTE) so I can use the created member column.
+4. Turning the above into a Common Table Expression (CTE) called `member_info_tbl` so I can use the created `member` column.
-5. Creating a new query that references all the variables in the CTE as well as using another CASE to indicate when something should be ranked v set to null.
+5. Creating a new query that references all the variables in the CTE as well as using another `CASE` to indicate when something should be ranked or set to null.

 **SQL Statement**
 ```sql